MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-audio-hid.md

 - `RunAudioHidScenarioTests.bat <audio device name> <hid device name>` from an elevated command prompt or
 - `RunAudioHidScenarioTests.ps1 <audio device name> <hid device name>` from an elevated PowerShell console

-Information on available device name parameters can be found [Bluetooth Testing Platform supported hardware](testing-BTP-hw.md#supported-devices).
+Information on available device name parameters can be found [Bluetooth Test Platform supported hardware](testing-BTP-hw.md#supported-devices).

 You can also include the optional parameter `-VerboseLogs` at the end to get a more verbose output of inner operations of BTP.